robmarkcole/Useful-python/AWS/README.md

 ## Batch
 * https://aws.amazon.com/batch/
 * Efficiently run hundreds of thousands of batch computing jobs on AWS
+* Jobs run in docker containers on an EC2 imnstance, or on ECR

 ## Cloud9
 * https://docs.aws.amazon.com/cloud9/latest/user-guide/welcome.html